|

 For an interview about the book click HERE.

-By way of contrast, the follow-up published in autumn 2008 in a similar format is the book on vampires you see on the right.
-It wasn't quite as long in the gestation as Faeries but I wrote it on and off for about a dozen years and it is great to see it in print at last, with Bruce Pennington's original black and white drawings.
+BY WAY OF CONTRAST, the follow-up published in autumn 2008 in a similar format is the book on vampires you see on the right.
+It wasn't quite as long in the gestation as Faeries but I wrote it on and off for about a dozen years and it was great to see it in print at last, with Bruce Pennington's original black and white drawings.
 In person Bruce is the sweetest and mildest person but he just happens to have a wonderfully gothic imagination and is at his best when depicting monsters and demons.
 To see a selection of his work visit his website

 HERE